-Steve Child will retire at year's end from his position as executive VP/electronics and appliance merchandising at R.C.
+Salt Lake City - Steve Child will retire at year's end as executive VP/electronics and appliance merchandising at R.C.
 Willey Home Furnishings.

-A lifelong employee of the family-run furniture chain, Child said he intends to spend more time at his new home in Sun Valley, Idaho, and would more vigorously pursue his hobbies of skiing and rock climbing "while I'm still young enough to enjoy them."
+A lifelong employee of the family-run furniture chain, Child said that he intends to spend more time at his new home in Sun Valley, Idaho and would more vigorously pursue his hobbies of skiing and rock climbing 'while I'm still young enough to enjoy them.'

-Although Child will remain on the company's board, most of his day-to-day duties will be assumed by 23-year Willey veteran Lorne Schmunk, who has been appointed VP/electronics and appliance merchandising.
+Although Child will remain on the company's board of director's, most of his day-to-day duties will be assumed by 23-year Willey veteran Lorne Schmunk, who has been appointed VP/electronics and appliance merchandising.
 Schmunk will report to Steve's brother Jeff, who is president of the company.
 Their father Bill remains chairman.

-The company was founded in 1932 by Child's grandfather Rufus Call Willey, who sold appliances from the back of a pickup truck.
-The first "store," located in a 600-foot garage, opened in 1949.
-Son-in-law Bill Child took over the business following Willey's death in 1954 and eventually sold the chain to investor Warren Buffet's Bershire Hathaway Co. in 1995.
+The company was founded in 1932 by Child's maternal grandfather Rufus Call Willey, who sold appliances door to door from the back of a pickup truck.
+The first 'store,' located in a 600-foot garage, opened in 1949.
+Son-in-law Bill Child took over the business following Willey's death in 1954 and eventually sold the chain to investor Warren Buffet's Berkshire Hathaway Co. in 1995.